anniekao/artic_colours/Project_Notes.md

 - Pagination
   - first try: arrows on either side of the screen to go forward/back.
 Not great on mobile or tablet screens, maybe on those screens have a bottom nav with forward/back buttons

+- Semantic HTML
+  - what would be the correct tags for a toast notification?
+Aside?
+Strong?
+A plain ol' div?

 # References
 - [Art Institute of Chicago's API](https://api.artic.edu/docs)